Retreats

 A person with depression needs to feel sufficiently safe to open up and let go.
 The participant must have absolute certainty that they are respected and understood, especially in their limitations (difficulty speaking, desire for isolation, apprehensions).

-While a psychedelic retreat may have an impact on mental health, it is evident that it is not a medical treatment.
-Participants are always encouraged to consult with a medical professional before enrolling.
+While a psychedelic retreat for depression may have an impact on mental health, it is evident that it is not a medical treatment.
+Participants should always consult with a medical professional before enrolling.

 Join us